couchbase/query/docs/n1ql-logic.md

 #### First

-FIRST returns the first result of a cursor.
+FIRST returns the first result of a cursor, or NULL if the cursor's result set is empty.

 FIRST is equivalent to the SQL constructs SELECT ...
 INTO and UPDATE / INSERT / DELETE ...
 RETURNING INTO.
-N1QL aims to be more streamlined by defining an expression instead of alternate syntax for query statements.
+N1QL aims to be more streamlined by providing FIRST expressions instead of alternate syntax for query statements.

-If the cursor returns an empty result set, the FIRST evaluates to NULL.

 first: